q3769/chunk4j/README.md

 #### Chunk size/capacity

 Chunk4J works completely on the application level of the network (Layer 7).
+In most cases, if at all possible, you'd still want to try and keep all messages' size under the messaging transport limit.
+I.e. design your message size such that most messages can be sent in one single chunk without having to break it into multiple chunks and no stitch is needed.
+Even with chunk4j, it is still benefitial to avoid and reduce complexity if possbile.

-In most cases, you'd want to shoot for all messages being smaller than the message transport limit, i.e. send one single chunk per each message and no stitch is needed if possible.
-In case you do need to go beyond the limit, you'd want to make sure to set the chunk's byte capacity such that the size stays within the transport limit for the **entire** chunk/message - Know that there is a (small) fixed size overhead between the value of `Chunk.getByteCapacity()` and the overall size of the entire chunk/message.
+In case you do need to go beyond the transport message size limit, though, you'd want to make sure to set the chunk's byte capacity such that the size stays within the transport limit for the **entire** chunk/message - Know that there is a (small) fixed-size overhead between the value of `Chunk.getByteCapacity()` and the overall size of the entire chunk/message.

 #### Message acknowledgment/commit